-“As soon as I lie down, my bladder wakes up.”
+“As soon as I lie down, I feel like I need to GO!”

 “When it was just once a night, I could handle it.
 Now it’s once every hour!”

-If any of these statements describe your experience, you might have a condition called nocturia.
+If any of these statements describe your experience, you might have a condition called nocturia caused by nocturnal polyuria (NP).
 Getting up two or more times at night is the defining symptom of nocturia.

-In “5 Things You Probably Didn’t Know About An Unappreciated Organ: The Bladder,” there is a terrific description of what the bladder does, what part it plays in the urinary tract and some of the problems that can occur with the bladder.
-Here is an excerpt:
+That excess fluid and waste goes into the bladder in the form of urine.
+In “5 Things You Probably Didn’t Know About An Unappreciated Organ: The Bladder,” there is a description of what part your bladder plays in the urinary tract.

 Testing to determine what is going on